- Contractor crews completed the bridge deck in December.

 - Crews will have to wait for warmer weather to complete final paving up to the edge of the new bridge.

-- During construction SR 11 will remain open to drivers.
-We will build a short section of temporary roadway next to SR 11 to help keep drivers moving.
+- During construction SR 11 remains open to drivers.
+We built a short section of temporary roadway next to SR 11 to help keep drivers moving.